Committed to 100% Ethically Sourced

 C.A.F.E.
 Practices includes guidelines in four key areas: quality, economic accountability and transparency, social responsibility and environmental leadership.
 Taken together, the standards help farmers grow coffee in a way that’s better for both people and the planet.
-These include:

 To see the full list of evaluation criteria, download the Scorecard.

 All coffee must meet our standards for high quality.